-If there are loud sounds that you know are coming, let your child know what to expect ahead of time.
-For instance, remind her about the self-flushing toilets and hand dryers in a public restroom.
-Help her find a place farther away from the noise, if possible.
+If there are loud sounds that you know are coming, let your kids know what to expect ahead of time.
+For instance, remind them about the self-flushing toilets and hand dryers in a public restroom.
+Help them find a place farther away from the noise, if possible.

 2. Muffle sounds.